jspears/gazel/README.md

 The server needs read access to the Bazel workspace directory.

 ### Port already in use
-Change the port in `server/config.js` or set the `PORT` environment variable.
+Change the port set the `PORT` environment variable.

 ## License